AgenteDog/CoDtoUE4/README.md

 Then, just go to **File > Export > Fbx** and export it.
 Make sure you export it with the same name of the obj file and it is saved in the same directory.

-**Important: If you are using a split OBJ file, name the FBX file like the original OBJ**
+**Important: If you are using a split OBJ file, name the FBX file like the original OBJ** **Important2: If you do this, activate the Individual Geometry Objects option while importing!
+Not doing this will cause a crash!**

 ## Common issues that people have: